El-Suri/extract_ldsc_genetic_correlation_table/README.md

 # extract_ldsc_log_table

 Creates a CSV table from the table in the LD Score Regression .log output file.

+Requirement: Python 3*, Pandas
+* may work with later version of python 2

-Simply run at the command line using 'python extract_ldsc_log_table.py <path_to_log_file>'.
+To run type 'python extract_ldsc_log_table.py -f <path_to_your_log_file>'

-Note: requires the pandas package
+Options are:

+ -f --file      specify path to your log file (mandatory) -v --verbose   prints processing steps and tables to the command line (optional) -h --help      prints options and description before closing (optional)